mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 Please refer to the [guidelines for brands and trademarks](https://mozilla-l10n.github.io/styleguides/mozilla_general/index.html#brands-copyright-and-trademark) when reviewing and updating this file.

-### Reviewing and updating migrated files

-If you have finished reviewing migrated files for your locale, you can skip this section and move to the next one.
-If you still have files pending reviews, here are a few things to check:
-* On the project dashboard, if there is orange color in the status progress bar, click on the orange number of warnings.
-If the localized string is missing a term reference, chances are, the product or brand name is translated, transliterated or declensed.
-Insert the variable to replace the translated/transliterated/declensed term.
-* Do not translate words in placeables, like term references.
-* If there is enough bandwidth within a team, work in pairs, one updates the string as a suggestion, another reviews and approves it.
-* Review your changes on production, especially those with brand and product names.

 ### Reporting technical issues

 Report issues that can’t be resolved in Pontoon by:
 * Filing a bug in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Mozilla%20Localizations) and selecting your locale.
 * Adding the l10n PM in charge for NI.
 The l10n PM information appears at the top left corner on the [project page](https://pontoon.mozilla.org/projects/mozillaorg/).
 * Including the file name plus a screenshot and/or URL.
-* If additional tag must be added in your language for a particular string in order to make it make sense, this will generate a linter error.
-You can request the l10n PM to make an exception.
+* If an extra tag is added to a string in order for it make sense in your language, the string will generate a linter error.
+The l10n PM for the project will consult you whether to make this an exception so it will not generate a linter error in the future.

 ### Reporting vendor translation errors